anakin4747/atmega/README.md

 </p>
 <p align="center">Control Flow Diagram</p>

-All of these inpidual components can be found in aptly named files in the src folder with their associated headers in the include folder.
+All of these individual components can be found in aptly named files in the src folder with their associated headers in the include folder.

 <p align="center">
   <img src=".docs/files.png" alt="Image">